iceiceiceee/matlab2caffe/README.md

 # matlab2caffe
-transform SiamFC's matlab model to caffe
+transform SiamFC's matlab weights model to caffe just forward weights model, the whole tracking model has not finished.